mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 It is never actually stored on the document, so you cannot query by it.

 - `Raven-Document-Temporal-Effective-Start`
-The `DateTimeOffset` that the document becomes effective.
+The `DateTimeOffset` that the document revision becomes effective.

 - `Raven-Document-Temporal-Effective-Until`
-The `DateTimeOffset` that the document is effective until.
+The `DateTimeOffset` that the document revision is effective until.

+- `Raven-Document-Temporal-Asserted-Start`
+The `DateTimeOffset` that the document revision was originally asserted.

+- `Raven-Document-Temporal-Asserted-Until`
+The `DateTimeOffset` that the document revision is asserted until.

-**Note:** - The *Start* and *Until* dates form an inclusive/exclusive range over instantaneous valid time.
+**Note:** - The *Start* and *Until* dates form an inclusive/exclusive range over instantaneous time.
 Using [interval notation](http://en.wikipedia.org/wiki/Interval_%28mathematics%29#Notations_for_intervals) -  `[start, until)`

 - `Raven-Document-Temporal-Deleted`